hyphop/miZy-uboot/README.md

 ## NOTES

-some added source code part low quality ( sorry but I'm new to uboot ), some parts not annotated not documenated, we stay in active develop now! wellcome to join and improve & tidy this code.
+some source code parts in low quality ( sorry but I'm new to u boot ), some parts not annotated not documented, we stay in active develop now! wellcome to join us improve & tidy this code.

 ## LINKS